Sight Advice FAQs

 Local social services should be able to give you information on staying safe in your home and getting out and about safely.
 They should also be able to offer you some practical mobility training to give you more confidence when you are out.

-If you have questions about anything you’ve read in this publication, please get in touch with us.
+If you have questions about anything you’ve read in this publication, please get in touch.

 RNIB Helpline